haowu97/netlify/content/posts/Courses20-21/InternationalFinance/04InterestRateParity.en.md

 ## The Demand for Foreign Currency Assets

-*Factors* that influence the return on assets determine the demand for those assets.
+*Factors* that influence the return on assets determine the *individual's demand for those assets*.

 **(Nominal) Rate of return**: the percentage change in value that an asset offers during a time period.